Manorial Lordships are a piece of living history as well as a legal curiosity.

 The feudal system is remarkably persistent, even in the 20th and 21st centuries.
 In the case of the Manor of Prior's Hall, the last manorial court was held in Lindsell in 1912.
 Manorial courts were finally abolished in the UK in 1924, but had been on the decline since the 17th century with the rise of civil courts.
 With the enactment of the UK Law of Property Acts, in 1925, copyhold tenure formally ended and replaced the 16th century landholding system with fee simple.
 Recent court cases in England have entertained the enforceability of the unextinguished traditional rights of some Manorial Lords to mineral, sporting and other property rights on their manor.
 A celebrated case in Wales in 2004 considered the right of a Lord of the Manor who held the Dignity (title) only and not the land to charge villagers fees to cross what had always been used as their own land.
 In the end, the House of Commons changed the law to give certainty to preventing this feudal right from being exercised.
 Changes to the UK Land Registration Act in 2002 preserves the continuation of the Lord of the Manor title or dignity, but regulates many of the ancient and traditional mineral, fishing, trespass and other manorial rights.

 Many of the original Lordships of the Manor granted by William the Conqueror almost a thousand years ago have disappeared, reverted to the Crown, or have become lost through the inability to trace an unbroken chain of title back through successive owners to the original grantees.
-The Lordship of the Manor of Prior's Hall, Lindsell, is exceptional as there have only been five owners since the Norman Conquest in 1066 - the original Priory of St Valery-sur-Somme, Picardy (1066) ; William of Wykeham, Lord Chancellor of England and Bishop of Winchester (1377); New College, Oxford (1391); Dame Yvonne Trueman MBE (1994); and the present Lord of Prior's Hall, Lindsell, Stephen Lautens.
+The Lordship of the Manor of Prior's Hall, Lindsell, is exceptional as it has an unbroken chain of only five owners since the Norman Conquest in 1066 - the original Priory of St Valery-sur-Somme, Picardy (1066) ; William of Wykeham, Lord Chancellor of England and Bishop of Winchester (1377); New College, Oxford (1391); Dame Yvonne Trueman MBE (1994); and the present Lord of Prior's Hall, Lindsell, Stephen Lautens.